Apply

 Professor Alexei Orlov • Electrical Engineering • 227 Stinson-Remick Hall • 574-631-8079 • aorlov@nd.edu

 Anyone who owns a laptop knows that power dissipation and the associated heat are a problem for the microelectronics industry.
 As electronic devices scale down in size, they use less power (and hence energy), but is there a lower limit to the energy that must be dissipated by each device?
-Are there devices other than transistors that able to dissipate less power?
-This project will investigate adiabatic capacitive logic (ACL), which uses variable capacitors are used in pull-up and pull-down networks to form a voltage divider that be used to as a logic element.
-The variable capacitors will be built using micro-electro-mechanical structures (MEMS) to make nano-relay like devices.
+This project is investigating adiabatic reversible logic as a way to recycle the energy used in computation rather that dissipate it as heat.
 The project will also involve MEMS clock generators that will be able to supply and recycle the energy used in computational devices.
-Together these logic and clocking devices map well onto adiabatic reversible computing approaches that can reduce power dissipation far below that possible with conventional approaches.
-Students will work in the cleanroom on the fabrication of devices, and on measurements of devices.
-Electrical Engineering, Physics, and Computer Science students are preferred.
-Some knowledge of programming and soldering is helpful.
+Together the logic and clocking can reduce power dissipation far below that possible with conventional approaches.

 Faculty mentor:

-Professor Matthew Webber • Chemical and Biomolecular Engineering • 205B McCourtney Hall • 574-631-4246 • mwebber@nd.edu
+Professor Petr Stepanov • Physics and Astronomy • 436 Nieuwland Science Hall • 574-631-9454 • pstepano@nd.edu

 Faculty mentor:

-Professor Yanliang Zhang • Aerospace and Mechanical Engineering • 374 Fitzpatrick Hall • 574-631-6669 • yzhang45@nd.edu
+Professor Dervis Vural • Physics and Astronomy • 384G Nieuwland Science Hall • 574-631-6977 • dvural@nd.edu

 OTHER SUMMER RESEARCH OPPORTUNITIES AT NOTRE DAME